- Published on

 The Consequences We're Living With

 Every company rebuilds the same transformation patterns badly.
 Same mistakes.
 Same brittle approaches.
 Same late discovery that mixing source representation with business logic makes everything unmaintainable.
+It's like watching people individually discover that fire is hot.

 What We Lost (And Why It Mattered)